hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 benevolent ruler position held by the bakufu authorities, which the daimyo largely followed (REF). %%In order to understand these economic effects, To answer the question of why there was such laxity towards peasant pilgrimage, it is necessary to look at both its positive and negative effects and who stands to gain from its proliferation.%%
 ### Tokugawa's governance
-The image of Tokugawa bakufu is often portrayed as authoritarian, with "squeezing of the peasants" and limiting all their freedom (REF).
+The image of Tokugawa bakufu is often portrayed as authoritarian, with "squeezing of the peasants" and limiting all their freedom (REF), however recent historians have presented a different perspective.
-While Gordon and ?
+#Gordon_2003 and #Tanimoto_2019  argue that while Confucian concept of benevolence was not popular in the seventeenth century, in some instances, such as civil engineering infrastructure, the economic interests of the authorities and the common people likely overlapped  #Tanimoto_2019 .
-However, #Paramore_2012 argues that reforms to the Tokugawa state "were usually designed to open government structures to bottom-up input" (ibid, 25).
-He argues that the changes opened the decision making process to more people, and can be seen as "an attempt to generate more socially engaged, inclusive, and responsive governance" (ibid, 27)
+Examining bureaucratic governance, #Paramore_2012 argues that reforms to the Tokugawa state "were usually designed to open government structures to bottom-up input" (ibid, 25).
+He argues that the changes opened up the decision making process to more people, and can be seen as "an attempt to generate more socially engaged, inclusive, and responsive governance" (ibid, 27)

 Position of authorities: benevolent ruler, desire to manage not domineer

 - Policies in place, but actual implementation of them up to the person in charge.
 - Soft rules that can adapt to circumstances.
 #### Not authoritarian
 #Paramore_2012
 #### Oda and Ieyasu's leadership policies